-2. Identify who’s in-market
+2. Identify Who’s in-Market

-A company can fit your ICP perfectly, but if it’s not the right time — maybe they just bought a competitor’s solution, or they’re in financial trouble — they’re not going to buy.
+A company can fit your ICP perfectly, but if it’s not the right time — maybe they just bought a competitor’s solution or they’re in financial trouble — they’re not going to buy your product.

-3. Ensure optimal coverage
+3. Ensure Optimal Coverage

 However, if they have strong intent to purchase, you could deliver solution-focused content and direct response offers, like “get a demo” or “start your free trial.”
 The more relevant and personalized your message is to their current situation, the more likely they are to convert.

 Deploy Your ABM Strategy on These 4 Marketing Channels

 Ready to run your new ABM strategy?
 Begin with these four channels for maximum impact.